 Job: Pastry arts program director, The Pennsylvania School of Culinary Arts a Division of YTI Career Institute, Lancaster

 Notter has more than 35 years of experience in the pastry field.
 Her titles have ranged from pastry cook at Konditorei Heinemann, Monchengladbach, Germany, to joint owner and instructor at the International School of Confectionery Arts, Zurich, and Gaithersburg, Maryland.
 Notter was named one of the “Top 10 Pastry Chefs” in the United States by Pastry Art & Design in 2009 and 2010, and she was a member of the ACF Culinary Team USA that received a gold medal at the 2000 Internationale Kochkunst Ausstellung.
 In 2013, she competed as part of the ACF culinary team that placed second and received a gold medal at the Dubai World Hospitality Championship and received ACF Northeast Region Pastry Chef of the Year in 2014.

 Matthew Seasock, CEC®

-Corey Siegel is sous chef at The Vintage Club in Indian Wells, Calif.
-In 2012 he completed a three-year apprenticeship at The Greenbrier, White Sulphur Springs, W. Va.
-He earned an associate degree in culinary arts from The Culinary Institute of America, Hyde Park, N.Y.
-He is a passionate competitor and has earned several awards and medals, including 2010 ACF Northeast Region Student Chef of the Year.
-Siegel had the honor of supporting Richard Rosendale, CMC®, as his commis in the Bocuse d’Or USA competition, where they placed first, and the Bocuse d’Or World Cuisine Contest in Lyon, France.
-He is a member of ACF of Greater Buffalo New York.
+Siegel is the ACF Culinary Team USA alternate.
+In 2012, he completed a three-year apprenticeship at The Greenbrier, White Sulphur Springs, West Virginia, and earned an associate degree in culinary arts from The Culinary Institute of America, Hyde Park, New York.
+He has earned several awards and medals in culinary competitions, including 2010 ACF Northeast Region Student Chef of the Year.
+In 2013, Siegel was commis in the Bocuse d’Or USA competition, where he and team member Rich Rosendale, CMC, placed first, and then went on to compete in the Bocuse d’Or World Cuisine Contest in Lyon, France, were the USA team placed seventh.